 • Gently lower the lens onto your pupil until it makes contact.

 • Close both your eyes and roll your pupils until the lens feels secure.

 • Repeat for the second eye.

-When it comes to checking your contacts, it’s all about the edges.
-You want your soft contact to have very smooth edges just like a bowl.
+With your contact lens on your finger bring the lens up to eye level and take a look at the shape of your lens, it should have very smooth edges just like a bowl.
 If your lens is the wrong way, it will have a noticeable indentation at the edge, almost like an upside-down UFO.

 Interestingly, not everyone can immediately sense when they put in their contact lenses the wrong way.
-While some will immediately feel eye discomfort and pressure, others might only notice symptoms like blurry vision or eye pain hours after they put them in.
+While some will immediately feel eye discomfort, too much movement of the lens or pressure, others might only notice symptoms like blurry vision or eye discomfort hours after they put them in.

-Obviously, contacts weren’t designed to be put in upside-down, so it’s important to thoroughly screen your contacts before placing them in your eyes.
-Wearing lenses that are upside-down could lead to significant eye pain and even corneal damage.
+Obviously, contacts weren’t designed to be put in inside out, so it’s important to thoroughly screen your contacts before placing them in your eyes.
+Wearing lenses that are inside out could lead to significant eye discomfort, dry eyes and variable vision.

 Can I use a Sucker to Help me Insert Soft Contact Lenses?